-Further, understanding the needs of followers and providing a welcome workplace culture increases morale and provides the proper environment that breeds communication, confidence, and productivity.
+Further, understanding the needs of followers and providing a welcoming workplace culture increases morale and provides the proper environment that breeds communication, confidence, and productivity.

-Followers tend to feel calm, confidence, have faith in the vision, are willing to help, and feel that the tasks are less difficult when the leader acts with common sense, decency, and intelligence toward others.
+Followers tend to feel calm and confident, have faith in the vision, are willing to help, and feel that the tasks are less difficult when the leader acts with common sense, decency, and intelligence toward others.

 How You Perform Your Work